MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 ---
-title: Enterprise-scale platform automation and DevOps for Windows Virtual Desktop
+title: platform automation and DevOps for Windows Virtual Desktop
-description: Learn how this enterprise-scale scenario can improve platform automation and DevOps for Windows Virtual Desktop.
+description: Learn how this design area can improve platform automation and DevOps for Windows Virtual Desktop.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 05/18/2021